 your specified time period, plus the initial 5-second detection

-adjust the cache size limit using the
+cache size limit using the

 system variable.
 For more information, see